VFX Voice – Virtual Production Articles

 Enjoy this selection of Virtual Production articles from VES’ VFX Voice Magazine – the award-winning definitive authority on all things visual effects in the world of film, TV, gaming, virtual reality, commercials, theme parks, and other new media.

 At its heart, this is a conversation about the creative story process itself.
 The use of real-time tools in animation enables the convergence – or intersection – of animation and live-action techniques.
-Many trailblazing films have led the way, from Beowulf (2007) to The Adventures of Tintin (2011), all before the advent of real-time technology as it exists now.
 Over the last decade, there have been significant advances in game engines’ readiness for real-time (live) visualization on set and in camera and, in some cases, “final pixel” applications.
 Stylized hand-key animation can also be produced with this approach.

 Combining CGI, real-time visual effects and live-action filming, virtual production technology has boomed in the last few years.
 With The Mandalorian utilizing the technology, other productions have since followed suit, including 1899, Star Trek: Discovery, House of the Dragon and Avengers: Endgame, among others.
 The cutting-edge technology has not only become an alternative to on-location filming, but it has opened up endless possibilities for filmmakers, as well as offering a more immersive world for actors to surround themselves in.